Medicaid Advantage Plus Model Member Handbook

 Transitional Care Procedures

-New enrollees in [Insert Plan Name] may continue an ongoing course of treatment for a transitional period of up to 60 days from enrollment with a non-network health care provider if the provider accepts payment at the Plan rate, adheres to [Insert Plan Name] quality assurance and other policies, and provides medical information about the care to the plan.
+Additionally, new enrollees in [Insert Plan Name] may continue an ongoing course of treatment for a transitional period of up to ninety (90) days from enrollment with a non-network health care provider if the provider accepts payment at the Plan rate, adheres to [Insert Plan Name] quality assurance and other policies, and provides medical information about the care to the Plan.

 If your provider leaves the network, an ongoing course of treatment may be continued for a transitional period of up to 90 days if the provider accepts payment at the Plan rate, adheres to Plan quality assurance and other policies, and provides medical information about the care to the Plan.